basvi-chunara/HackED-2024-zen-coders-/README.md

-# zen-coders (team name)
+# HackED (2024) held at University of Alberta
-## This is one of the projects that me and my teammate submitted for a hackathon called HackED (2024), held at University of Alberta.
+## Collaborated with a team of 2 to develop a prototype for two applications using Python, demonstrating innovative problem-solving within a 24-hour time limit.